rueben593/logic-analyzer/README.md

 # Finite State Machine

-   A moore finite machine is used for the program.In more output actions only determined by its current state
+   A moore finite machine is used for the program.In moore output actions only determined by its current state

    # States